Innovative New Tool Quickly Removes Wood and Tile Floors, Wood Trim and More

 This project was done in collaboration with Zenith Industries, by whom I have been compensated to produce the video and article, and to render my honest opinions, observations and experiences.
 For more information about the Zenith products seen in this video, please visit the Zenith Industries website.

 Unique Design Requires Less Effort and Avoids Damage to Materials and Surfaces

-Recently, I tried out the Floor Lifter™ from Zenith Tools.
+Recently, I tried out the Floor Lifter™ from ZENITH INDUSTRIES.
 As its name implies, this tool excels at lifting floors.
 But the truth is, it’s a standout for any job that requires pulling, prying or lifting.

 Center Wedge Breaks the Cement Bond on Ceramic Tile

 Used with a hammer, the tool is driven under tough to remove ceramic tile.
 The built-in wedge applies more and more upward force until the cement bond underneath is broken.